American Institute of Certified Public Accountants: WebTrust

 WebTrust is a family of e-commerce assurance and auditing programs co-developed by the AICPA with the Canadian Institute of Chartered Accountants (CICA).
 Accounting associations in the UK, Australia, New Zealand and Hong Kong also participate in the program.
 A specialized variant of the program exists for certificate authorities.
 A 2005 academic book noted that while cost of a WebTrust seal is considerably higher than that of similar products from its competitors (BBB On-Line, TrustE and VeriSign), the scope of a WebTrust certification is more comprehensive than those of its competitors, although this fact is usually lost on consumers who have trouble differentiating such seal programs, which explains the rather limited market penetration of WebTrust.
 A 2009 academic paper which chronicled in some depth the adoption followed by the abandonment of the WebTrust seal at a large US telecom company, noted that the management did not find the cost-benefit tradeoff worthwhile: the $100,000 per year cost for WebTrust being about twenty times higher than that of a TrustE seal.

-Government relations

-AICPA has an office in Washington, D.C. and a political action committee.
-On behalf of its members, the AICPA monitors and advocates on legislative and other matters that affect the accounting profession.
-Working with state CPA societies and other professional organizations, the AICPA provides information to and educates federal, state and local policymakers regarding key issues.
-Whether serving as an information resource or offering recommendations, the AICPA represents the profession while protecting the public interest.

-The AICPA's Political Action Committee is a contributor to U.S. Congressional representatives and Senators from both parties who sit on various legislative committees of relevance to CPAs.